andrelandgraf/andrelandgraf/contents/articles/2022-05-29_remix-markdown-setup-with-syntax-highlighting.md

 - A custom link component that handles external links differently
 - An optimized image component
 - Syntax highlighting for code and pre blocks
-- A code component that maps special markup "codes" to custom components e.g. to insert advertisments, marketing banners, etc.
+- Custom codes that map to custom components to insert advertisments, marketing banners, etc.

 We already built in the `options` property in our Markdown component and hook.
 So we can go ahead and provide our custom components as rehype-react options: